Biden speaks of racial ‘open wound,’ contrasting with Trump

 “It is not enough to engage in politics as usual,” Garza added, “and expect results, as usual.”

 Stafford reported from Detroit.
-Associated Press Writer Alan Fram contributed to this report.
+Associated Press writer Alan Fram in Washington contributed to this report.